agapebondservant/tap-data/workshop/content/deploy-jupyterhub.md

 ```

 In our case, we'd like to update a few of the properties shown.
-We do this be preparing a **values.yaml** file with the schema properties we want to update.
+We do this by preparing a **values.yaml** file with the schema properties we want to update.
 Let's generate the file:
 ```execute
 cat > ~/other/resources/jupyterhub/jupyter-values.yaml <<- EOF